devsoc-unsw/structs.sh/README.md

     |
     └── views                      # → Where our page components are stored.
         ├── HomePage.js            # → Structs.sh homepage
-        ├── Visualiser.js          # → The visualiser page.
-This is where the action happens for ds/algo visualisation
+        ├── Dashboard.js           # → The visualisation and main content page
         # ...more pages would go here
 ```